Fugitive Slave Convention

-Madison County, NY, a haven for slaves
+Madison County, New York, a haven for slaves

 New York was the safest state for fugitive slaves, according to Gerrit Smith, the richest man in New York State and organizer of the convention.
 He made of Madison County in particular a place where slave catchers did not dare show their faces.
 "The vicinity of Cazenovia and Syracuse was such a locality where the enforcement of the fugitive slave enactments was vigorously and violently opposed."
-He helped every fugitive that reached his home in neighboring Peterboro — feeding them, sheltering them, and helping them get to Syracuse, also safe, and from there across nearby Lake Ontario to Canada.
+He helped every fugitive that reached his home in neighboring Peterboro—feeding them, sheltering them, and helping them get to Syracuse, also safe, and from there across nearby Lake Ontario to Canada.

 A visitor in 1841 described Peterboro thus:

 At Peterboro, I found as may well be expected, it was all Abolition—Abolition in doors and out—Abolition in the churches and Abolition in the stores—Abolition in the field and Abolition by the wayside.
 If I should use a figure, I would say that Peterboro is Bible-baptized into Abolition, in the name of the Father, and of the Son, and of the Holy Ghost.

 Between 1840 and 1843 three different abolitionist weeklies were published in Cazenovia: the Cazenovia Abolitionist, Onondaga and Madison Abolitionist, and Madison County Abolitionist.

 There was a colored conventions movement, but these were free blacks that were meeting.
 The Convention in Cazenovia—Peterboro was a "tiny hamlet", too small for the number of visitors expected—is the only "Convention of Slaves" ever held in the United States, as it was called by Douglass in The North Star.
 Douglass, a Black man, presided.

 Peterboro is since about 2005 the site of the National Abolition Hall of Fame and Museum.